 For example, , , grows like a stack of powers of and grows like an iterated stack of powers of , there being such iterations.
 It is easy to see that each is primitive recursive and strictly increasing, that < implies that is eventually dominated by (i.e., that < for all but finitely many values of ), and that every primitive recursive function is eventually dominated by some .
 Thus, if a function eventually dominates each , it cannot be primitive recursive.

-where we use to represent , etc, to represent and so on, and we can continue even beyond:
+where we use to represent , etc, to represent and so on, and we can even continue beyond all these ordinals:

 Call (epsilon-0) the first ordinal obtained this way such that